 that one) is the capital, and the largest, city of Thailand.
 Also serves as one of the economic centres of Southeast Asia.
 The name Yes, it's been mentioned in many pages, but anyway, Bangkok has the longest city name on Earth.
 It's: Krung Thep Mahanakhon Amon Rattanakosin Mahinthara Yuthaya Mahadilok Phop Noppharat Ratchathani Burirom Udomratchaniwet Mahasathan Amon Piman Awatan Sathit Sakkathattiya Witsanukam Prasit Which translates to: The city of angels, the great city, the eternal jewel city, the impregnable city of God Indra, the grand capital of the world endowed with nine precious gems, the happy city, abounding in an enormous Royal Palace that resembles the heavenly abode where reigns the reincarnated god, a city given by Indra and built by Vishnukam.
 Of course, this is only the full, ceremonial name.
 Foreigners call it, of course, Bangkok, while the Thais abbreviated it to Krung Thep (thus, City of Angels), or more formally, Krung Thep Mahanakhon.
 Nicknamed "Venice of the East" back in the day due to its many canals, many of which have since been filled in as the city sprawls.
 The canals also doubles as a flood protection system, however, so combined with the extreme low-lying terrain this led to large parts of the city and its suburbs flooding every wet season, most seriously in 2011.
-Its modern nickname is "The City That Never Sleeps".
+Its modern nickname is "The City That Never Sleeps", which it shares with New York City.
 Other tidbits Since Thailand's economy is mostly centered in Bangkok (16% of country's GDP, 5% of tourism GDP), it can look quite different from other cities, especially with the wealth difference.
 Bangkok city itself has a population of 8 million, but the metropolitan area (including several surrounding provinces which have been practically subsumed into the capital as it sprawls out chaotically) has a total population of almost 15 million.
 This is not including undocumented migrants, either from the countryside or neighbouring countries.
 Bangkok grew rapidly over the past four decades or so, and infrastructure has generally failed to keep pace.
 The city is notorious for gridlock; the average Bangkokian car is said to spend the equivalent of 45 days a year stuck in traffic.
 More public transport options are becoming available though.
 Bangkok's also quite infamous for its sex industry, which the song "One Night In Bangkok" (from the musical Chess) tells about, rightly or wrongly.
 Being the political and economic centre of the country meant Bangkok saw quite a few street battles in its time, including numerous coups (18 since 1932), the protests of 1973, 1976, and 1992, and the current political crisis (since 2006) that pitted "Red Shirts" (no, not those) and "Yellow Shirts" protesters, and their allies in government, against each other.
 The most serious incident was in May 2010 when the central business district served as a battlefield between the Red Shirts and the Thai Army.
 On a brighter note, it is a large, vibrant, and cosmopolitan city.
 There are cultural attractions like the famous Grand Palace and nearby temples.
 Lots of shopping malls.
 Street vendors are ubiquitous.
 There also seems to be a 7-11 every hundred metres or so.